github/include-fragment-element/README.md

 - `load` - The request completed successfully.
 - `error` - The request failed.
 - `loadend` - The request has completed.
+- `include-fragment-replace` (cancelable) - The success response has been parsed.
+It comes with `event.detail.fragment` that will replace the current element.
+- `include-fragment-replaced` - The element has been replaced by the fragment.

 ```js
 const loader = document.querySelector('include-fragment')